 During that time, he’s learned a ton about email as a content distribution platform for his own business.
 In fact, effective use of email is one way he trains his clients to systematize their marketing efforts online.

 “Experiment with different techniques for different audiences and messages.
 I find plain text works best for general communications since it mimics most email in the inbox.
-Graphics are effective with content marketing, but keep it simple.
-Content is king, but consistency is queen — and the queen rules.” – Brian Basilico
+Graphics are effective with content marketing, but keep it simple.” – Brian Basilico

 12. Karon Thackston, Marketing Words